spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/other-features/visualizing-misaligned-cords.rst

 Visualizing misaligned cords with 2D sagittal flattening
 ########################################################

-Because some subjects (esp. those with scoliosis) might not be perfectly aligned in the medial plane, it can sometimes be difficult to view the spinal cord in a single 2D slice.
-The function ``sct_flatten_sagittal`` applies slice-wise deformation to align the cord in the medial plane.
+Because some subjects (especially those with scoliosis) might not be perfectly aligned in the medial plane, it can sometimes be difficult to view the spinal cord when inspecting a subject's images using individual 2D slices.
+To address this problem, the function ``sct_flatten_sagittal`` applies slice-wise deformation to align the cord in the medial plane.

 Downloading the files for this tutorial
 ---------------------------------------